 The English statesman Winston Churchill is one of the most respected and admired men in the world.
-His role as Prime Minister of the United Kingdom, especially during World War II, has made him a well-known figure, but Churchill stands out for many other reasons, too.
-Today DailyArt Magazine invites you to see the landscapes which were one of the Prime Minister’s favorite themes in his work as a painter.
+His role as Prime Minister of the United Kingdom, especially during World War II, has made him a well-known figure.
+It is, however, less known that Churchill was a keen and skillful painter and landscapes were among his favorite themes.

 Perhaps you have read about Sir Winston Churchill since his performance during the two World Wars of the 20th century is known to virtually everyone.
-However, I think I can introduce him one more time: Winston Leonard Spencer-Churchill was born on November 30, 1874, into an aristocratic family that was traditionally associated with political and military life.
-And yet, this statesman, historian, writer, and officer of the British Army, was also a painter.
+Or maybe you have seen him in The Crown series!
+He was born on November 30, 1874, into an aristocratic family that was traditionally associated with political and military life.
+Yet Churchill, this statesman, historian, writer, and officer of the British Army, was also a painter and loved landscapes.

 Churchill’s political activity began around 1900 when he became a member of the Parliament.
 Throughout his life, he was actively involved in the political and military affairs of the United Kingdom, and 40 years later he became the Prime Minister.
-And it was in the midst of all this troubled life, marked by conflicts, wars, political and military decisions, that he began painting.
+In the midst of his troubled life, marked by conflicts, wars, political and military decisions, that he began painting.

 View of Chartwell

-Identified as an Impressionist artist, Churchill was interested in capturing beautiful landscapes, especially at the beginning and at the end of the day, when sunlight creates the most interesting effects.
-But Churchill, who was not a professional painter, did not go in faraway places in search of an environment that inspired him, or where he could have a beautiful sight to paint, as the French Impressionists did.
+Identified as an Impressionist artist, Churchill took an interest in capturing beautiful landscapes, especially at the beginning and at the end of the day, when sunlight creates the most interesting effects.
+However Churchill, who was not a professional painter, did not go to faraway places in search of an environment that inspired him, or where he could have a beautiful sight to paint, as the French Impressionists did.
 Instead, he chose places in the vicinity of his house.

 Daybreak at Cassis

 Do not think, however, that Churchill painted only what was familiar to him.
 His duties made him travel a lot, and during these trips, he was also able to find time for his art.
-That’s why I consider Churchill so passionate about painting.
+That is why Churchill is considered to be so passionate about painting.